marolAI/seams-workshop.github.io/_topic/01_design.md

 ## Architecture

-With a starting set of requirements, you can record your idea for how information flows (and is transformed) from input(s) to output(s).
-You can write this flow down using something between prose (often called plain or natural language) and pseudocode, but the key here is communication: you are providing a document for other developers (including future you!), users (again, future you!), and scientists reviewing your work (still including future you!) to think about what your software does.
+With a starting set of requirements, you can record you design how information will flow (and is transformed) from input(s) to output(s).
+You can write this flow down using something between prose (often called plain or natural language) and pseudo-code, but the key here is communication: you are providing a document for other developers (including future you!), users (again, future you!), and scientists reviewing your work (still including future you!) to think about what your software does.
 This high level description should be roughly consistent with what you might put in the main text of a scientific publication for a "Materials & Methods" section.

-Circling back to requirements, you should have a clear idea of which steps are associated with which requirements.
+Circling back to requirements, you should have a clear idea which steps are associated with which needs.
 If there's a big imbalance in your requirements--most link to a single step, say, then perhaps you need to revisit your steps (though you may just have a high level of details in part of your requirements and a lot of work to do on the rest).
 Alternatively, if a particular requirement is associated with too many steps, you probably don't have enough detail in the requirement or your steps aren't dividing up your problem cleanly.
+This approach is more than just shuffling around words--taking this approach which help you size you code into intellectually and practically digestable chunks.

 Your architecture can be used as a skeleton for your project.
 For example, if you identify seven high level steps, you can probably organize your code into seven high level pieces (e.g., seven scripts or folders collecting related scripts, or seven top level `make` targets).
 If you try to organize that way, and determine it makes more sense to have, say, four of those things (whatever the right instantiation is), then perhaps your high level process is only four steps.
 These steps indicate minimal boundaries where you might want to test outputs, or store intermediate results.
 They represent chunks that might be reusable (or largely replaceable with external libraries).

+Finally, this approach to designing your project is iterative.
+Obviously, you can refine your high level steps, but also you can dig inside each step.
+While your initial steps correspond to high level processes, each refinement corresponds to lower level detail.
+There should be at least a few passes at this refinement between the highest level description of your approach and the level which is quite nearly actual code.

 ### Architecture References